Goffaux-Lab/how-to-use-goffaux-lab/README.md

 ![transfer_ownership](images/transfer_ownership.png)

-Once the above is complete, the repository will appear on the Goffaux-Lab's github account and not on your personal account.
-The last thing to do is to **fork** the repository so that you have a copy on your personal account.
-This is detailed in the next section.

 ### Using/Updating existing work (fork, commit, pull request)
-If you want to use a repository that someone else created on Goffaux-Lab, go to the repository and **fork** it to your personal account.
+If you want to use a repository that is on Goffaux-Lab, go to the repository and **fork** it to your personal account.
 You will probably want to **clone** the repository from your own account onto your local machine (unless you are following the steps from the last section, in which case you may already have a local clone).
 You are now free to make **commits** to your **fork** of the repository.

 Once you've made some new **commits** to the **fork** that improve the version that is on Goffaux-Lab, you might like to share it with the lab.
 To do this you